Domestic violence is a crime that is taken very seriously and can deliver harsh consequences.

 Prosecutors, police officers, and judges will relentlessly push for your conviction.
-Once you’ve been charged with this crime, you are most certainly concerned and thinking, “How much jail time will I get for domestic violence?”
+Once you’ve been charged with domestic violence, you are most undoubtedly concerned and thinking, “How much jail time will I get for domestic violence?”
+The good news is that there is no mandatory jail sentence for a felony or misdemeanor domestic violence conviction.
+With top-notch legal representation, someone facing these charges can and should avoid time behind bars.
+If you want to avoid jail or prison, this blog contains the information you need to know.

 Domestic Violence Defined